She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

-She lay there, refused to answer.
-The boy thrived on abuse, which was convenient because that’s what she was good at.
+She kept her eyes closed, refused to answer.
+The boy thrived on abuse, and she was good at it.

 “I did?” she drawled, not opening her eyes.
 “Can’t recall.”

 “Yes.
 You did.
 Three days ago, you said we’d do conjuring the next day, which means today—”